zoisite-rb/zoisite-rb/guides/source/active_record_migrations.md

 This will show you a list of all migration version numbers that have been applied to the database.
-Zoisite uses this information to determine which migrations need to be run when you run rails db:migrate or rails db:migrate:up commands.
+Zoisite uses this information to determine which migrations need to be run when you run zoisite db:migrate or zoisite db:migrate:up commands.

 Changing Existing Migrations